Harvey S. Firestone: Legacy

 The main library of Princeton University is named Firestone Library in his honor.
 It is among the largest university libraries in the world.
-On August 3, 1950, the Harvey S Firestone Memorial, a large sculpture ensemble dedicated to Firestone, created by sculptors James Earle Fraser and Donald De Lue was dedicated.
-It is located at Bridgestone Firestone Inc., 1200 Firestone Parkway in Akron, Ohio.
+On August 3, 1950, The Harvey S. Firestone Memorial, a large sculpture ensemble dedicated to Firestone, created by sculptors James Earle Fraser and Donald De Lue was dedicated at the old Firestone Tire and Rubber Company Headquarters at 1200 Firestone Parkway.
+It currently located at the Bridgestone Americas Technology Center in Akron, Ohio.

 In 1974, Firestone was inducted into the Automotive Hall of Fame.
 Firestone High School in Akron, Ohio, is named in his honor.
-There is a Harvey S Firestone Park in Columbiana, Ohio.
-The town Harbel in Liberia, home to Firestone's rubber plantation, the largest in the world, is named after Firestone and his wife Idabelle.
+There is a Harvey S. Firestone Park in Columbiana, Ohio.
+The Links at Firestone Farms, a golf course in Columbiana that opened in 2003, sits on the site of the former family homestead.

 He was inducted into the Motorsports Hall of Fame of America in 2013.